 This is a big deal, especially because Google itself (at least the part of Google represented by the Google Ads reps) has been highly encouraging advertisers to adopt attribution models other than first or last click.
 Google says this helps automated bidding to perform better and also makes new tools like Performance Planner smarter than they would be otherwise.

-The disconnect between Ads and GA4 is one of the many that makes this all feel a bit “too soon” to this guy.
+The disconnect between Ads and GA4 is one of the many that makes this all feel like there will still be a bit of time before GA4 can truly replace UA.

 How Does Button Click Tracking Work in Google Analytics 4 vs Universal Analytics?